docker/docs/engine/security/trust/trust_delegation.md

 the contributor's public key to the `targets/releases` delegation, and create a second `targets/<name>` delegation.

-For Docker Content Trust the name of the second delegation, in the below example `jeff`, is there to help you keep track of the owner of the keys.
+For DCT the name of the second delegation, in the below example `jeff`, is there to help you keep track of the owner of the keys.
 In more advanced use cases of Notary additional delegations are used for hierarchy.